Nosto/wiki-docs/getting-started/building-your-implementation-plan.md

   - [ ] Listings: Do you fallback to your platform's native functionality?
 We recommend to fallback to your navtive PLPs and SERPs, [Nosto search templates have a "ready to use" fallback mechanism](../implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md#fallback-functionality).
 - [ ] **Testing and QA**: How do you verify:
   - [ ] Nosto receives the correct product and order data from your platform,
-  - [ ] Nosto data (product recommendations and/or product listings) is personalized, segmented and rendered in the frontend,
+  - [ ] Nosto data (product cards in product recommendations and/or product listings) is personalized, segmented and rendered in the frontend,
+  - [ ] Nosto data (product cards in product recommendations and/or product listings) match your customer grouping and localization strategy,
   - [ ] Nosto-relevant user interactions are tracked by Nosto,
   - [ ] Nosto-influenced user interactions are correctly attributed to orders,
   - [ ] Nosto A/B testing functionality can be utilized for each Nosto module.